mclarkson/obdi-aws-p2ec2/README.md

 > The password for the Obdi worker.

 *aws_filter*
 > The global filter to apply, if any.
+For example, you might want to filter all
+> results by 'key-name=ourkeyname' or 'owner-id=25513944296'.

 # Dev